Te Whare Waiutuutu Kate Sheppard House

 Take time to explore the grounds, with a kitchen garden, generous lawns, tennis court and boundary with the Waiutuutu/Okeover stream.

-Morning and afternoon teas are available in the serene Camellia Room, or in the garden.
+Savour your museum experience by enjoying morning or afternoon tea in the serene Camellia Room or in the peaceful garden.

 More information